claudiotx/nodejs-express-api-boilerplate-enterprise-grade/README.md

 ```ts
 declare module "<some-library>";
 ```

+#### Typescript variable scopes
+- `protected` properties will be accessible from deriving classes
+- `private` properties are scoped to the class only

 ### Debugging
 Debugging TypeScript is exactly like debugging JavaScript with one caveat, you need source maps.